 12. Use retargeting ads

 Retargeting users who have visited your website can be a curse or a blessing depending on the “promotion” that is provided in relation to the content and imagery used.
-When retargeting customers its best to create a custom journey that includes great images, promotion, and a landing page that is relevant.
+When retargeting customers, it's best to create a custom journey that includes new products, great images, promotion, and a landing page that is relevant.

 13. Create custom emails based on customer segments

-By segmenting your customers, you have the ability to activate parts of your customer base with custom messaging and promotions that will create revenue.
-Having a deep understanding of how your customers differ can help a brand better target these demographics with custom messaging that resonates with their interest.
+In your email marketing campaign, you must segment your customers, this will enable you to activate parts of your customer base with custom messaging and promotions that will create revenue.
+Having a deep understanding of how your customers differ can help a brand better target these demographics with custom messaging that resonates with their interests.

 14. Add B2B shopping capabilities